EndCod3r/medal-tools/README.md

 ## Functions:

 - Functional CLI (minimal bugs but less features)

   - Copy clips to directory
     - Copying clips with certain string in path (eg. Game name, date, etc)
     - Copying clips from custom albums (collectionId or collection name)
   - Download clips from Medal.TV
+  - Supports arguments for one-line copying or downloading

 - Mostly functional GUI (some bugs but more features)
   - Searching for clips